22 Successful Newsletters Making Money In 2023

 It’s early days still - Money Talk went live at the end of May - but I made £100 in the first month and a couple of people even signed up for a whole year.

 6. KickFlips ($48K/year)

-Casey Woodard (from Buffalo, NY, USA) started KickFlips almost 2 years ago.
+Casey Woodard (from Buffalo, NY, USA) started KickFlips over 2 years ago.